 If you do not have the required CE to renew your license will be renewed provisionally and you will be placed on probation and given until December 31 of that calendar year to obtain the delinquent CE.
 If you do not have the required CE and renew late, after the CE calendar year has ended, you will not be allowed to renew until the delinquent CE is obtained.
 It is in your best interest to obtain the CE and renew in a timely manner.

 – How are the hours reported?
 The hours are reported on your individual renewal.
 A simple statement asking if you have complied with the CE rule is on the form; you must check a box indicating “yes” or “no”.
 Before you check ‘yes’ please double check to ensure that you have indeed complied.
 DO NOT SEND CONTINUING EDUCATION LOGS WITH RENEWAL TO THE BOARD OFFICE.
 You do not have to send your log unless you are specifically audited.

 – May I carry over hours from one year to the next?
 No. Carry over is not allowed.

 – What subject areas are required for CE credit?
-The contact hours shall be in technical and professional architectural subjects directly related to safeguarding health, safety and welfare.
+The contact hours shall be in technical and professional architectural or interior design subjects directly related to safeguarding health, safety and welfare.
 Health, Safety & Welfare

 – How do I record my CE hours?
 The CE rule provides three ways to log your CE credit.
 A self-made log showing the type of activity claimed, sponsoring organization, location, duration, the name of the instructor and amount of hours earned, or a file of attendance certificates or other type of evidence of participation, or Records maintained by the AIA/CES or IDCEC.

 – How long do I have to keep my CE records?
 The records must be retained for a period of six years after the credit is claimed.

-– Are the contact hours pro-rated if I became licensed in the middle of the year?
-No, you are completely exempt from the CE rule for the year in which you become licensed.
+– Are the contact hours pro-rated if I became licensed or registered in the middle of the year?
+No, you are completely exempt from the CE rule for the year in which you become licensed or registered.